tqdm/tqdm/README.rst

             for k in trange(50, desc='3rd loop', leave=False):
                 sleep(0.01)

-On Windows `colorama <https://github.com/tartley/colorama>`__ will be used if available to keep nested bars on their respective lines.

 For manual control over positioning (e.g. for multi-processing use), you may specify ``position=n`` where ``n=0`` for the outermost bar, ``n=1`` for the next, and so on.